 trees, marshes, and other significant features of the site.

 h) Resort Commercial development should not be in areas where it will conflict with existing farming operations.
-Areas to be designated as Resort Commercial shall comply with the Minimum Distance Separation Formula.
+Areas to be designated as Resort Commercial shall comply with the Minimum Distance Separation (MDS) Formula.

 i) Minimum lot area outside the urban area as shown in